Revelation 21:9 – 22:5

 12 amethyst violet Christ’s glory as KING of kings, etc.

-List of precious stones. often when you get a list of precious stones in the word of God (three times) but at the same time a display of God’s glory: (1) in creation (Ezek.
+List of precious stones.
+Often when you get a list of precious stones in the word of God (three times) it speaks of a display of God’s glory: (1) in creation (Ezek.
 28:12), (2) in redemption (Exo.
 28:15-21), and (3) in the fulfillment of His purpose (Rev. 21:19-20).
 But it is precious that God’s glory will be displayed by the Church, and through us as individuals.
-The list also speaks of the individuality of believers to the heart of God and the heart of Christ, For example, the list of stones that were found in the breastplate of the high priest spoke of the individual tribes of Israel (Exo.
-28:15-21), one for each tribe… speaking of each one precious to the heart of God.
-In Malachi 3:17, he speaks of individual believers “And they shall be mine… in the day when i make up my jewels”.
+The list speaks of the individuality of believers to the heart of God and the heart of Christ.
+The list of stones that were found in the breastplate of the high priest spoke of the individual tribes of Israel (Exo.
+28:15-21), one for each tribe.
+It represents the preciousness of each one to the heart of God.
+In Malachi 3:17, the Lord speaks of individual believers; “And they shall be mine… in the day when I make up my jewels”.

 The Operation of the City: Fellowship with God and the Lamb (21:22-27)

 The Church in the Millennium.
-Christ and the Church will replace the evil spirits in the Millennium.
+The influence of Christ and the Church in the world during the Millennium will replace the influence of evil spirits in the world today.
 Today the demons are used by Satan to cause terrible trouble on earth.
 When Satan is bound, then the Church with come down from God out of heaven, and beam the light of God down on the earth.
 It is then that the nations, so far from being stirred up into restless activity, are healed by the leaves of the tree of life.
-The nations, it says, will “walk by her light”.1
+The nations, says the Spirit, will “walk by her light”.1

-Earthly and Heavenly cities.
-Jerusalem below is in many respects the counterpart of Jerusalem above.
+The Earthly and Heavenly Cities.
+Millennial Jerusalem below is in many respects the counterpart of Jerusalem above.
 Both cities are seats of government.
+Both have twelve gates.
 Both have living waters, and both have trees of fruit and healing.
-However, In the earthly millennial Jerusalem the living waters issue from under the temple (Ezek.
+However, in the earthly millennial Jerusalem the living waters issue from under the temple (Ezek.
 47:1); whereas in the holy city the river flows from the throne.
-The river on earth parts into two heads, in heaven the river doesn’t part.
-Twelve gates in both.
+The river on earth parts into two heads, the river in heaven doesn’t part at all.

 CHAPTER 22